emmettng/emmett.github.io/index.md

 ## Computational

+There is no notion before.

+ -- isomorphism $\rightarrow$ information preserve

+ -- local vs global $\rightarrow$ sparsity

+ --learning principle $\rightarrow$ variance reduction

+## The shit we know
+  Every time we figure out a piece of it, it stops being magical; we say, ’Oh, that’s just a computation. --Rodney Brooks

+## So sad !!
+There is *No Free lunch*
+  All models are wrong , but some are useful.  --George E. P. Box

+## What is learning ability?
+Just from curiosity .
+  Reality is merely an illusion, albeit a very persistent one -- Albert Einstein

+## So ?
+  Whenever you  nd yourself on the side of the majority, it is time to pause and reflect. --Mark Twain

+## Yes, you are
+  because it is there --George Mallory

 You can use the [editor on GitHub](https://github.com/emmettng/emmett.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.